7 Ways To Declutter Your Home!

-Do you wander around your house thinking about where all of the stuff came from and why it’s strewn about the house and not put away?
+Do you wander around your house wondering where the clutter came from and why it’s strewn about your home?

 If so, you’re not alone.